Tutorial: Create custom analytics rules to detect threats

 - Automate threat responses

-You can create custom analytics rules to help you search for the types of threats and anomalies that are suspicious in your environment.
+You can create custom analytics rules to help you discover threats and anomalous behaviors that are present in your environment.
 The rule makes sure you are notified right away, so that you can triage, investigate, and remediate the threats.

 In the Azure portal under Azure Sentinel, select Analytics.